chhoumann/DemoVault/README.md

 If you liked this, you can buy me a coffee using the sponsor/donation links in the sidebar.
 This helps me create more stuff🚀.
 Thank you!

 #### Disclaimer
 You can use the contents of this vault for whatever you want.
-If you want to share it, do give proper attribution (link here).
+If you want to share it, do give proper attribution (link back here).
 Do not sell or distribute it without my permission.